itsmehakvohra/Mainstream-News-Eradicator/README.md

-Check out this Mainstream Eradicator I made.
+Check out this Mainstream Eradicator.

+Tired of seeing what's "trending" and want to get to the good stuff?

-Anything with over 200+ likes will also be deleted.
+Anything with over 200+ likes will be deleted.

 To add this eradicator to your homepage: